M7OCM/890-II/README.md

 Well, [the old 890 repo](https://github.com/M7OCM/890) is back.
 The original content required some much needed housekeeping plus I've been focussing on LoRa projects.

 I love the RT-890 and use it daily.
-So watch this space... just waiting on the hardware to arrive to test.
+So watch this space...

 Thanks to Kevin @Radtel for the latest hardware for testing firmware compatibility.

-73 for now
+73

 M7OCM